-A few notes on the process.
-I use a cast iron pan every single time.
-No grill, nothing nonstick, the crust meat gets in cast iron is just SO good.
-I use butter + oil for flavor and high heat, and salt not pepper.
+A few notes on the process: I use a cast iron skillet every single time.
+No grill, nothing nonstick, and the crust meat gets in cast iron is just SO good.
+I use butter + oil for flavor and high heat, and kosher salt not pepper.
 I think pepper can get too spicy/sharp with super hot cooking, but by all means pepper your steak if you're into that.

-Pro Tip: I do one steak for two people and that's more than enough, but if you are cooking for more people just be sure that your skillet is large enough to hold the steaks you're cooking with a few inches between each piece of meat so that they'll still get nice and crispy at the edges.
+Pro Tip: I do one steak (12 ounces or so) for two people and that's more than enough, but if you are cooking for more people just be sure that your skillet is large enough to hold the steaks you're cooking with a few inches between each piece of meat so that they'll still get nice and crispy at the edges.

 When the skillet is hot, add the butter and swirl it around in the skillet until it foams and sizzles.

 Add the steak to the hot skillet and leave it alone while it cooks.
 You'll flip it one time and that's it, no moving it around or messing with it.

 Another Pro Tip: If the steak doesn't sizzle A LOT when you add it to the skillet, take it immediately out and let the pan preheat for a few minutes longer.
 Because this is a quick cook we need the skillet hot enough to get a really good sear on the steak!